IRONMAN Maryland Course Preview

 The Swim: Most notably the biggest mental and physical challenge of this course is the presence of jellyfish.

 While there is no guarantee as to the presence of these, it is important to note that this can be a challenge.
 In 2021, the jellyfish were present and there was zero option to avoid them during the swim.
 The day prior to the race, IRONMAN encouraged people to wear wetsuits on race day.
 It is important to identify if you have an allergy or might have an adverse reaction to this type of sting.
 I would encourage swimming prior to the actual race.
 I found the anticipation of getting stung far worse than the actual sting.
 There was not acute sharp electric sting, rather a mild feeling of sunburn or salt in a cut.
+Of note, it looks like this year they may have already departed Cambridge.
+I have used this webpage for intel:

 The IRONMAN Maryland swim is a two-loop counterclockwise course.
 The area of the swim is known as the “chop tank” for a reason as there can be both wind and current on this course.
 Depending on the conditions, I would encourage athletes to spend some time swimming in windy choppy water during their build for this race.